-Rashad Watson is in his fourth season as an assistant coach at Missouri Southern and will be in his second season as the defensive cooridinator.
-Watson is responsible for running the defense at Southern and has also been involved in all facets of recruiting, previously serving as the recruiting coordinator, as well.
+Rashad Watson is in his fourth season as an assistant coach at Missouri Southern, having served the past season as the defensive coordinator.
+Watson was responsible for running the defense at Southern and has also been involved in all facets of recruiting, previously serving as the recruiting coordinator, as well.

 In 2014, Watson directed a defense that saw three Lions named All-MIAA on the defensive side of the ball.
 Johnquavious McBride was a third-team pick.
 McBride finished second in the MIAA in fumble recoveries, while also finishing fifth in the league in interceptions and sixth in passes defended.
 Also joining McBride on the All-MIAA team from the defense was Gaige Washington and Dalvin Taylor.

 Prior to the season even starting, Watson was selected to a prestigious position as he was selected for the Bill Walsh NFL Minority Fellowship Coaching position.
 Watson spent training camp with the NFL's Kansas City Chiefs, helping to coach the linebackers and secondary, while also assisting with special teams.